-Remember ed?
+So, why is it called grep?
 Wikipedia tells us that grep's name, "comes from the ed command g/re/p (globally search a regular expression and print)".
 Let's give that a go eh?
 Run ed cracklib-small and try the command g/password/p.
-Look familiar?
+Remember that you can quit by typing q.

-Thus far, with ed in lecture and sed in the previous homework, we've only used simple regular expressions, namely things that match the whole string we're searching for.
+Thus far we've only used simple regular expressions, namely things that match the whole string we're searching for.
 Regular expressions can be far more powerful, however.